standard-for-public-code/standard-for-public-code/docs/releasing.md

-# Releasing a new version of the Standard for public code
+# Releasing a new version of the Standard for Public Code

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2021-2024 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS -->